OasisDigital/nges-sample-tic-tac-toe/README.md

 A realistic application will most likely have some kind of persistence for the read model, but it's a well-understood area.
-Implementing it in this project would only add complexity for little value, so it is omitted in favor of streaming the events directly.
+Implementing it in this project would only add complexity for little value, so it is omitted in this demo in favor of streaming the events directly.

 ## Running